What I’ve

 About Erik

-Erik is a two time Emmy and Golden Globe winning writer/producer.
-Best known for his work on HBO’s Band of Brothers and From the Earth to the Moon.
-He’s mentored hundreds of writers around the world and has taught screenwriting at the MFA level and for UCLA Extension’s celebrated Writers’ Program.
+Erik is a two-time Emmy and Golden Globe-winning writer/producer best known for his work on HBO’s Band of Brothers and From the Earth to the Moon.
+He has taught screenwriting at the MFA level and for UCLA Extension’s Writers’ Program and is the author of THE IDEA: The Seven Elements of a Viable Story for Screen, Stage, or Fiction.

 What has the most impact on a project’s chance of success?
 It’s not what you may think.
-Most scripts are fatally flawed because they lack a strong core idea.
-The Idea, Erik Bork’s best selling Amazon book, will teach you how to recognize and how to fix problems with your core story, before investing six months of your life (or more) on your writing project.
+Most scripts need more work than writers think on their underlying premise.
+The Idea (a multi-category best-seller availalbe on Amazon in paperback, e-book and audiobook) will teach you how to recognize and fix problems with your story, before investing months of your life (or more) on your project.

 Services

 “Starting out and trying to break in as a writer, I found one important element to finding my own success was having a mentor.
-Working with a coach gave me actionable, ongoing feedback and guidance.
-That’s what I’d like to offer you.”
+Working with a an objective expert who could give me actionable, ongoing feedback and guidance.
+That’s what I focus on doing for the writers I coach.”

 Script Consulting